jaredwolff/jekyll-disqussion/README.md

       clear:both;
     }

 The result?
-See below for yourself!
+See below for yourself:

 ![Disquss Comments](disquss_comments.jpg)